 How Mentorship Fosters Inclusion and Professional Development in the Workplace

 Lexi Zavras joined AlphaSights in September of 2013 after graduating from Dartmouth College with a degree in Government and Arabic.
-AlphaSights caught her attention right out of school because it offered the opportunity to see your immediate commercial impact and an overall rewarding culture.
-Lexi followed the Client Service career path at AlphaSights, moving from an associate to manager, and now acts as vice president of one of our consulting segments in New York.
+AlphaSights caught her attention right out of school because it offered the opportunity to see your immediate commercial impact and overall rewarding culture.
+Lexi followed the Client Service career path at AlphaSights, moving from an associate to a manager, and now acts as vice president of one of our consulting segments in New York.
 We sat down with Lexi to hear about her experience as a founding member of the Diversity and Inclusion initiative at AlphaSights and how she started a Mentorship Program in our North American offices.

 Why did you want to establish a Diversity and Inclusion (D&I) Program at AlphaSights?

 It’s important that everyone at AlphaSights feel included and accepted at their place of work.
 Diversity programs foster an environment that’s welcoming to different backgrounds and perspectives, increasing ideas, productivity, and overall employee satisfaction.
 Admittedly, we can improve on this front at AlphaSights.
 I wanted to play a part in establishing a formal, structured program so that all employees feel valued and know that they can succeed here.
 I approached our VP of Americas, Sean Corrigan, who also felt strongly about making our workplace more diverse.
 Luckily, a fellow VP on our Corporate segment, Sloan Danenhower, had the same vision, so we paired up and got to work!

 How did you begin to form the D&I Program?